iBug/iBug-source/_posts/2018-04-14-build-github-pages-with-travis-ci.md

 script: bundle exec jekyll build
 ```

+The first line tells Travis that building the site does not require root privileges.
+The second line tells Travis to cache Ruby Bundler's installation, so your subsequents builds will be faster as Bundler won't have to actually install anything - everything is correctly cached.
+The third line is your site's build script.

 Commit and push the file to GitHub, and go to Travis CI.
 You'll see your site is being built by Travis.
 There may be a delay of up to half a minute before Travis detects your commit and builds it, so don't haste.

 You'll see Travis's build log, including Jekyll's output.
 That's it.
 The site is built.

-# 3. Use Travis to deploy to GitHub
+# 3. Use Travis to deploy to GitHub {#deploy-travis}

 ## Generating access token for Travis CI